Lee Su-hyun

 Lee Su-hyun (Korean: 이수현; born May 4, 1999), is a South Korean singer.
-Following her appearance on the second installation of SBS audition program K-pop Star alongside her brother, she debuted as the vocalist of the sibling duo AKMU on April 7, 2014, under YG Entertainment after winning the show.
-Alongside Lee Hi, she was also part of the duo Hi Suhyun, formed in 2014, and debuted as a solo artist on October 16, 2020, with the digital single "Alien".
+Following her appearance on the SBS audition program K-pop Star 2 alongside her brother Lee Chan-hyuk, she debuted as the vocalist of the sibling duo AKMU on April 7, 2014, under YG Entertainment after winning the show.
+She was also part of the duo Hi Suhyun - formed in 2014 with Lee Hi.
+She debuted as a solo artist on October 16, 2020, with the digital single "Alien".

-In television she has appeared as a series regular on reality music programs including Begin Again as well as a judge on the audition program Superband.
+On television, she has appeared as a series regular on reality music programs including Begin Again as well as a judge on the audition program Superband.
 Lee also became a YouTuber through her channel, Leesuhyun, and a radio DJ for a KBS Cool FM show, AKMU Suhyun's Volume Up, where she received her first award at the 16th KBS Entertainment Awards for "Radio DJ Award".
-She has also sung original soundtracks for Korean television dramas including It's Okay to Not Be Okay, and the Disney live action film Mulan.
+She has also sung original soundtracks for Korean television dramas including It's Okay to Not Be Okay, and the Disney live-action film Mulan.

 Biography

 Early life

-Lee Su-hyun was born on May 4, 1999, in Gyeonggi-do, South Korea.
+Lee Su-hyun was born on May 4, 1999, in Gyeonggi Province, South Korea.
 She and her older brother, Lee Chan-hyuk, moved to Mongolia at the Korean age of 10 and 13 respectively with their missionary parents.
 Describing her childhood, she explained: "We liked going out to explore nature in Mongolia.
 Just beyond the city, there would be vast grasslands and cloud-filled skies."
 Due to her family facing financial difficulties, the two siblings were unable to go to school for education and instead were home-schooled by their mother.

 Her experience in Mongolia helped her brother and her to discover their talent for music, as sheer boredom from being home-schooled prompted them to start making music together.
 Lee then learned the piano while her brother learned the guitar.
-Additionally, while watching SBS variety program Star King, she found the voice of a girl named Shannon intrigingly beautiful, also triggering her to pursue music.
+Additionally, while watching SBS variety program Star King, she found the voice of a girl named Shannon intriguingly beautiful, also triggering her to pursue music.
 After residing in Mongolia for almost five years, Lee temporarily moved back to South Korea due to an issue with her visa.
 During her stay, she took part in an audition and decided to remain there, her brother soon followed suit.